johnnewcombe/NewBear-77-68/JMON/README.md

 The terminal should be connected to ACIA(A) and configured for either 7E2 or 8N2.

-The following is a list of routines within MINIMON.
+The following is a list of routines within JMON.
 The locations of these are fixed.

 ```text